-Pursuant to the Bell Asset Purchase Agreement, the Company assumed all obligations relating to the environmental condition of the purchased assets, either discovered by the Company's independent environmental due diligence or by information supplied by the seller (together "Known Environmental Conditions").
+Pursuant to the Bell Pole Company Asset Purchase Agreement, the Company assumed all obligations relating to the environmental condition of the purchased assets, either discovered by the Company's independent environmental due diligence or by information supplied by the seller (together "Known Environmental Conditions").
 Furthermore, excluding Known Environmental Conditions, the seller agreed to assume and indemnify the Company for environmental conditions relating to the purchased assets found to be known by seller up to the date of closing of the transaction yet not disclosed to the Company at that time.

-Under the terms of the Webster Purchase and Sale Agreement, SJ Corporation is, at its own cost and expense, responsible to continue the existing groundwater pump and treat system installed at the Bangor facility together with associated environmental containment and treatment systems ("Environmental Remediation") as were operated and maintained at the closing date ("Closing Date") of the Webster acquisition ("Webster Acquisition") in August 2005.
-In the event that changes to Environmental Remediation are required by any governmental entity within three years of the Closing Date, and such changes are due to circumstances beyond the control of SJ Corporation and result or are likely to result in additional costs to SJ Corporation, then the seller shall indemnify SJ Corporation for such additional Environmental Remediation costs.
+Under the terms of the Webster Purchase and Sale Agreement of August 2005, SJ Corporation is, at its own cost and expense, responsible to continue the existing groundwater pump and treat system installed at the Bangor facility together with associated environmental containment and treatment systems as were operated and maintained at the closing date of the Webster acquisition in August 2005.

-Pursuant to the Cambium acquisition, the Company acquired wood treating facilities located in Gatineau (Québec), Sorel-Tracy (Québec) and Clarenville (Newfoundland), as well as a pole peeling facility in Senneterre (Québec).
-The Clarenville site is leased to the Company by the Government of Newfoundland, who has provided the Company with a full environmental indemnity with respect to environmental contamination present on the site prior to its purchase by I.P.B. in 1995.
+Pursuant to the Cambium Group Inc. Asset Purchase Agreement of July 2003, the Company acquired wood treating facilities located in Gatineau (Québec), Sorel-Tracy (Québec) and Clarenville (Newfoundland), as well as a pole peeling facility in Senneterre (Québec).
+The Clarenville site is leased to the Company by the Government of Newfoundland, who has provided the Company with a full environmental indemnity with respect to environmental contamination present on the site prior to its purchase by the previous owner in 1995.
 During 2004, the site was closed as a treating facility and appropriately decommissioned.
 With respect to the Sorel-Tracy facility, the Company operates on this site pursuant to a right of superficies over the land, which the Company has agreed to purchase at a later date upon the fulfillment of certain conditions by the vendor.

-Under the terms of the Guelph Share Purchase Agreement, the vendors of Guelph ("Sellers") agreed to indemnify the Company for specified environmental claims discovered up to March 31, 2005 and the Company agreed to take responsibility for disclosed environmental issues.
+Under the terms of the March 2000 Guelph Share Purchase Agreement, the vendors of Guelph ("Sellers") agreed to indemnify the Company for specified environmental claims discovered up to March 31, 2005 and the Company agreed to take responsibility for disclosed environmental issues.
 The Guelph Share Purchase Agreement also provided for certain environmental claims which were to be shared by both the Sellers and the Company if discovered prior to March 31, 2003.